fatih-ilhan/fatih-ilhan.github.io/_publications/SSLM.md

 ## Abstract
-In this study, we analyze the performance of semi-supervised learning methods under different missing label patterns and missing label proportions.
+<div style="text-align: justify">In this study, we analyze the performance of
+semi-supervised learning methods under different missing label patterns and missing label proportions.
 Some semi-supervised learning methods make several assumptions about the missingness